puvadeee/bluebrain/README.md

 The folders in this zip need to replace sub-folders under the RFduino folder that was installed into the Arduino IDE in the previous step.

-* RFduinoGZLL.zip			unzip under:  	[ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/libraries
+* RFduinoGZLL			under:  	[ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/libraries
-* libRFduinoGZLL.zip		unzip under:	[ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/source
+* libRFduinoGZLL		under:	[ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/source

-It's preferable to move or just delete the existing folders rather than renaming them in-place:
+It's preferable to move, or just delete, the existing folders rather than renaming them in-place:

 * [ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/libraries/RFduinoGZLL
 * [ArduinoIDE_Install_PATH]/Java/hardware/arduino/RFduino/libraries/libRFduinoGZLL

+Without the patch you can not have more than one bot in the room when using the physical joypad (address clashes in non-BLE mode)

 ##3. iOS App